synthbot-anon/synthbot/README.md

 # Getting started
 This file walks you through the setting up a development environment for synthbot.
 This means:
 1. Setting up your directory structure,
-2. Running the docker image,
+2. Running the docker image, and
-3. Running the dev environment, and
+3. Running the dev environment.
-4. Best practices I've found.

 ## Setting up the directory structure
 Step up your project directory: